f13dev/f13-movie/readme.txt

 1. The results of adding [movie imdb="tt0480249"] to a blog post.

 == Changelog ==
+= 2.1.3 =
+* Fix instructions for TMDB API, Read Access Token is required, not API Key

 = 2.1.2 =
 * Improved error handling for TMDB API, if API returns an error, this is presented to the user
 * Notify user of success / error when saving admin settings